edgedb/edgedb/docs/intro/projects.rst

 Initializing
 ^^^^^^^^^^^^

-To initialize one, create a new directory and run ``edgedb project init`` inside it.
+To initialize a project, create a new directory and run ``edgedb project init`` inside it.
 You'll see something like this:

 .. code-block:: bash